 Duy NG

-[Microblog] I’ve started implementing microblog on my website
+[Note] I’ve started implementing short notes on my website

 Duy NG

-I’ve started implementing microblog on my website#The goal is to create a space for sharing shorter updates, thoughts, and progress on ongoing projects.
+I’ve started implementing notes on my websiteThe goal is to create a space for sharing shorter updates, thoughts, and progress on ongoing projects.
 I plan to update this space regularly with useful insights and updates.Stay tuned for more posts soon.

-Support dual package in npm - the easy way
+How to build dual package npm from Typescript - the easiest way

 Duy NG